Zaubeerer/zaubeerer.github.io/content/Tools/pelican_github_pages_namecheap_blog.md

 git push origin master
 ```

 Congratulations, you have just published your changes to https://github.com/username/username.github.io.
-Check it out!
+Check it out! :rocket:

 ### Version Control

-Although your changes are published, the source markdown files are not yet version-controlled!
+Although your changes are published, the source markdown files are not yet version-controlled! :(

 Therefore, version-control them using:
 ```